GoFetchDeliveries/api/README.md

 Anyone with a GoFetch user account can access GoFetch API.

 1. First, create an account using either [GoFetch iOS app](https://itunes.apple.com/au/app/gofetch/id1045358128?mt=8) or the web app [www.go-fetch.com.au/webapp/](https://www.go-fetch.com.au/webapp/).
-You will use the login email address in the `X-User-Email` HTTP header.

-1. Request your access token by [creating an issue](https://github.com/GoFetchDeliveries/api-v1/issues/new) and mentioning your email.
+1. Request your access token by [creating an issue](https://github.com/GoFetchDeliveries/api-v1/issues/new) and mentioning your GoFetch login email.

+1. Send an API request and supply your email and token in `X-User-Email` and `X-User-Token` HTTP readers.